How Much Does Teeth Whitening Cost at The Dentist

 Teeth Preparation for In-office Whitening

 Your emergency dentist must first prepare your teeth before starting the whitening process.
 This includes a comprehensive dental examination to determine the exact cause of the discoloration, which may include dental decay, periodontal disease, and cracks.
 All these can cause irritation if teeth bleaching agent is applied.
-So, your dentist has to prepare your teeth, clean them, and fix any available problem before the in-office whitening procedure.
+So, your dentist has to prepare your teeth, clean with low teeth whitening dentist cost , and fix any available problem before the in-office whitening procedure.

 Also, the dentist may take photographs of your teeth to use it as a benchmark to assess the whitening progress and to compare it with the final whitening result.

 In-Office Teeth Whitening Procedure